elijahdecker/AdventOfCode/ReadMe.md

 ## TODO
 - Add an option to not post the solution to AoC and just return the result from the puzzle
+- Is there a better way to do the DailyServiceCofiguration.cs file?